jorge-castro/shane-blog/content/post/heron-s-method.md

 Kangaroo funny

-    yourmom = "me"
+    string = "hello there"

-    for i in yourmom
+    for i in string
     	print(i)

 Code blocks are **cool!**